eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 **Interoperability**

 Zenoh sessions automatically negotiate SHM support when doing Zenoh handshake.
-During the negotiation, each link partner claim SHM support, SHM version and a list of SHM protocols that partner *can read*.
-As part of this negotiation, link partners also make mutual SHM availability check - making sure that they can access each other's SHM segments.
+During the negotiation, each link partner node claim SHM support, SHM version and a list of SHM protocols that partner *can read*.
+As part of this negotiation, link partner nodes also make mutual SHM availability check - making sure that they can access each other's SHM segments.

 If sender sends an SHM buffer but a receiver (or an intermediate node) does not support shared memory by negotiation — Zenoh transparently falls back to copying.
 In that case, the buffer is converted into a regular `ZBytes` payload at the edge of the SHM domain, and the subscriber receives the data normally over the network.